harness/developer-hub/kb/platform/harness-platform-faqs.md

 4. Assign roles and resource groups to users, user groups, and service accounts.
 5. If you have not already done so, configure authentication.

-### Is there additional information on build-in roles for Harness RBAC?
+### Is there additional information on built-in roles for Harness RBAC?

-Yes, you can follow this doc on build-in roles: [https://developer.harness.io/docs/platform/role-based-access-control/add-manage-roles#built-in-roles]
+Yes, for more information, go to [Built-in roles](/docs/platform/role-based-access-control/add-manage-roles#built-in-roles).

 ### What is a Resource Group?